 Tasks and Resources

 This book provides an overview of the faculty support structure at UCF as well as introductory materials related to university teaching.
 It is a living document and is updated regularly.
-A print version of Teaching at UCF is available for new faculty members at the beginning of each fall semester, and any addenda to the print version will be available below.

 Click here to download the digital copy of Teaching at UCF.